openshift/microshift/docs/contributor/image_mode.md

 "
 ```

-Log into the virtual machine using the `redhat:redhat` credentials.
+Log into the virtual machine using the `redhat:<password>` credentials.
 Run the following command to verify that all the MicroShift pods are up and running
 without errors.